*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 My view of fasting is no calories during a fasting window.
 As a result, I would place honey on the no-go list for fasting.

 A couple of drops of honey would be fine if you are in your eating window, but other than that I would avoid honey in my hibiscus tea.

 The bottom line here is that honey will break a fast especially if you add more than a teaspoon or so to your hibiscus tea.

 Artificial Sweeteners Are A Grey Area

-Even though they have no calories atificial sweeteners may cause insulin levels to spike in some people which would pull you out of your fasting state.
+Even though they have no calories artificial sweeteners may cause insulin levels to spike in some people which would pull you out of your fasting state.

-As a general rule more interminent fasters tend to shy away from using any form of artificial sweetener.
+As a general rule, more intermittent fasters tend to shy away from using any form of artificial sweetener.

 It is up to the individual to determine how these artificial sweeteners are going to affect their fast.
 I personally avoid them completely just to be on the safe side, but your mileage may vary.

 How To Make A Cup Of Hibiscus Tea